 In 1995, Al-Akhawayn University in Ifrane, the first English-language university in Northwest Africa, was inaugurated with contributions from Saudi Arabia and the United States.

-In 1996, the Parliament's powers were expanded to include budgetary matters, approving bills, questioning ministers, and establishing commissions of inquiry.
+In 1996, the powers of the Moroccan Parliament were further expanded to include budgetary matters, approving bills, questioning ministers.

-In 1996, the constitution theoretically allowed the king to terminate the tenure of any minister, and after consultation with the heads of the higher and lower Assemblies, to dissolve the Parliament, suspend the constitution, call for new elections, or rule by decree.
+The constitution of 1996 theoretically allowed the king to terminate the tenure of any minister, and after consultation with the heads of the higher and lower Assemblies, to dissolve the Parliament, suspend the constitution, call for new elections, or rule by decree.

-In March 1998, following elections, a coalition government headed by opposition socialist leader Abderrahmane Youssoufi was formed in Morocco, marking the first government primarily from opposition parties.
+Following the March 1998 elections, a coalition government headed by opposition socialist leader Abderrahmane Youssoufi was formed, marking the first time a government was primarily drawn from opposition parties.

 King Hassan II died in 1999 and was succeeded by his son, Mohammed VI.